ONMO/OnMobileRBT/README.md

 - fail : Provides the error callback with OnMobileRBTError object to handle the errors
 ```

+  #### Implementation

+    OnMobileRBTConnector.setup(
+                forPhoneNumber: "<Phonenumber>",
+                andPhoneNumbers: nil,
+                withLanguageCode: nil,
+                controller: self,
+                listener: nil,
+                eventListener: nil,
+                succedded: { (response) in
+                    /*
+                     Success call back code
+                     self.onMobileRBTConnectorResponse = response
+                     */
+                },
+                failed: { (error) in
+                    /*Failure call back code*/
+                }
+            )

   #### Note

-    Save the response object `OnMobileRBTConnectorResponse` for further transactions, pl ease call the below methods on this object
+    Save the response object `OnMobileRBTConnectorResponse` for further transactions,
+    pease call the below methods on this object

   ### Preview and Set RBT

   #### Summary

-    Launches the OnMobileRBTSDK Preview UI for the provided ISRC code to set it as RBT (Use the saved instance object `OnMobileRBTConnectorResponse` to call this method
+    Launches the OnMobileRBTSDK Preview UI for the provided ISRC code to set it as RBT
+    (Use the saved instance object `OnMobileRBTConnectorResponse` to call this method)

   #### Declaration